ningpj/myVoronMods/Blobifier Modifications/readme.md

 ## Current Printer setup
 Voron 2.4 300mm.
-Klicky PCB dock on the extreme left, z-endstop, blobifier gantry nozzle wipe rest (needs to be move closer to Blobifier once design/modifications are finalised), Blobifier on right, EREC (no toolhead cutter or depressor pin), and Yavoth hotend.
-Blobifier tray 1.2mm above bed.
+Klicky PCB dock on extreme left, z-endstop, blobifier gantry nozzle wipe rest (needs to be move closer to Blobifier once design/modifications are finalised), Blobifier on right, crossbow cutter on right, and Yavoth hotend.
+Blobifier tray marginally above bed 0.2mm-ish.

 ## Nozzle Tip Temperature Metrics
 Measurements for external nozzle tip temperatures taken from 300c - 240c, started at 300c, waiting for 5mins and dropping to lower temps.
 Measured with multimeter and thermocouple between silicon reset and nozzle tip. <br />